 NEW YORK – Michael Strahan, here is the good news: Warren Sapp does not have a Pro Football Hall of Fame vote.

-Sapp recently expressed that Strahan should not join him in the Hall of Fame.
+Sapp recently expressed his belief that Strahan should not join him in the Hall of Fame.
 Both men have been enemies for years, and Sapp’s comments are not surprising.
 Nevertheless, Sapp’s opinions will not impact the 46-member selection committee that will decide this year’s inductees on Saturday.